 Diversification is an investment strategy that aims to reduce risk while maximizing return.
 It does this by spreading exposure to several different asset classes and within each asset class.
 The thinking is that if one sector or one holding goes down, the whole portfolio won’t sink and may even experience gains elsewhere.
 Experts often recommend diversification for long-term investments such as retirement accounts.
-For help deciding if your portfolio needs more diversification, consider turning to a financial advisor who can guide you based on your personal financial goals.
+For help deciding if your portfolio needs more diversification, consider working with a financial advisor to help you reach your personal financial goals.

 Diversification Across Asset Classes